* Tullow reports profit after 3 years in the red

 The recovery in oil prices to over $60 a barrel by the end of 2017, as well as higher production from its flagship West African fields, allowed Tullow to boost revenue and sharply reduce debt.
 That, in turn, helped it to turn its focus to new projects and exploration for new fields around the world.

-Tullow shares were up 2 percent by 0820 GMT on Wednesday, compared with a 1.1 percent gain in the sector index.
+Tullow shares were up 0.8 percent at 1130 GMT on Wednesday, compared with a 0.9 percent rise in the sector index.

-Tullow, which entered Kenya in 2010 and has more than 48,000 square kilometres of acreage in the country, said after appraisal drilling and well tests that it estimated the land-locked South Lokichar basin contained 560 million barrels in so-called 2C proven and probable oil reserves, compared with an earlier estimate of 750 million barrels.
+Tullow, which entered Kenya in 2010 and has more than 48,000 square kilometres of acreage in the country, said after appraisal drilling and well tests that it estimated the land-locked South Lokichar basin contained 560 million barrels in so-called 2C proven and probable oil reserves.

 Tullow said it had proposed to the Kenyan government to start developing the basin's Amosing and Ngamia fields and construct a processing facility with a capacity of 60,000 to 80,000 barrels per day, which would be exported via pipeline to the coastal town of Lamu.

-The company expects to reach a final investment decision (FID) on the project by 2019 and first oil production by 2021-22.
+The company expects to reach a final investment decision (FID) on the project in 2019 and first oil production by 2021-22.

-Discussions with the Kenyan government on the pipeline construction are under way, Chief Executive Paul McDade said.
+Discussions with the Kenyan government on the pipeline construction are under way, Chief Executive Paul McDade said, adding 2022 was a more realistic timeframe for first oil.

 "We are pretty much ready to go on two fields and ramp up production," McDade told Reuters in an interview.